IBM/knative101/exercise-0/README.md

     export KUBECONFIG=/Users...
     ```

-3. Validate access to your cluster, by viewing nodes in the cluster.
+3. Validate access to your cluster by viewing the nodes in the cluster.

     ```shell
     kubectl get node